No One Wins In The Amber Heard/Johnny Depp Ruling

 Advertisement

-The consequences in light of what Heard has been put through these past six weeks will be disastrous, adds Amy E. Duffy (LCMHCS), a North Carolina-based therapist who works with survivors of sexual assault.
+The consequences in light of what Heard has been put through these past six weeks will be disastrous, adds Amy E. Duffy, a therapist who works with survivors of sexual assault.
 “I definitely see [the trial] having an impact on people that consider reporting in the future or for anyone that is going to experience this [domestic abuse or sexual assault] post-trial; they're going to be more hesitant to report,” Duffy says.
 And for the record, this affects a lot of people.
-Per the Centers for Disease Control and Prevention, more than 1 in 3 women and 1 in 4 men have experienced sexual violence in their lifetime; transgender people are four times more likely to experience violence than cisgender people.
+In the UK, one in five women has been raped or sexually assaulted as an adult.
+Globally, more than one in four women experience some form of domestic abuse before the age of 50.

-Within the realm of sexual assault (although Duffy estimates it's similar for domestic violence), the stats are already pretty bleak when it comes to reporting to police.
-Per Duffy, out of a thousand sexual assaults, only 230 are typically reported; of those 230, only five actually get convicted.
-“How this [trial] played out is really going to deter people from putting themselves through that stress and that trauma when the numbers were already so low,” she says.
+Within the realm of sexual assault, the stats are pretty bleak when it comes to reporting.
+Per the charity Rape Crisis, only 1 in 100 rapes was reported to the police in 2021.
+According to Duffy, “How this [trial] played out is really going to deter people from putting themselves through that stress and that trauma when the numbers were already so low.”

 The other question is why Heard was such a target.
 On the surface it’s about Heard herself and this sick idea that she’s somehow taking down an American hero of sorts.
 But at the root, it’s a perspective steeped in misogyny, and is marking what many are saying is the end of the MeToo era.
 “A lot of people want to think about this case as really exceptional or unusual following the #MeToo movement,” Duffy continues, “But that response of ‘I believe survivors, but not the survivor,’ is not unusual in the slightest.”